shenglong209/MacGuard/README.md

    - Enable MacGuard in System Preferences → Privacy & Security → Accessibility

 2. **Configure Trusted Device** (optional)
-   - Click "Scan for Devices..."
+   - Click "Scan for Devices..." in Settings
+   - Shows only devices paired with your Mac
    - Select your iPhone, AirPods, or Apple Watch
    - Device will auto-disarm alarm when nearby